-If a developer is planning a project on a large parcel that will have to be divided into smaller lots, they will need to go through a subdivision process.
-There are two types of processes: short subdivisions and major subdivisions.
-Depending on the permitting jurisdiction, subdivisions of up to four or up to nine lots can go through a short subdivision process, which is typically exempt from SEPA review.
-Subdivisions creating five or ten lots or more go through a major subdivision process, including a required SEPA review.
-Both types of subdivision processes include the preapplication and application review steps described above and successful applications result in a preliminary approval.
-The preliminary approval includes a series of required conditions, including the necessary site infrastructure improvements such as access roads and the extension of utilities to serve the proposed new lots.
+If a developer wants to divide a large parcel into additional, smaller lots to lease or sell, they are required to go through a subdivision process.
+There are two types of processes: short subdivisions and long subdivisions.
+Depending on the specific jurisdiction, subdivisions of up to four, or up to nine lots can go through a short subdivision process, which is typically exempt from SEPA review.

+Subdivisions creating five or ten lots or more go through a long subdivision process, including a required SEPA review.
+Both types of subdivision processes typically include the preapplication and application review steps described above, and successful applications result in a preliminary approval.
+The preliminary approval often includes a series of required conditions, including necessary site infrastructure improvements such as access roads and extension of utilities to serve the proposed new lots.

-Following preliminary approval, the developer completes the necessary survey work and construction of site improvements that define and create the new lots.
+Following preliminary approval, the developer completes the required conditions including necessary survey work and construction of site improvements that define and create the new lots.
 Once the preliminary approval conditions have been completed, the developer can apply for final approval of the subdivision.
-The local government reviews the application to ensure that the conditions have been satisfied and issues a final approval decision, which allows the new lots to be recorded as legal lots that can then be sold individually.
-The timeline for this process varies greatly, depending on the size of the project, the completeness of the application materials submitted by the developer, and how quickly the preliminary conditions of approval are satisfied.
-One local planning staff member estimated that a short subdivision can take between six and eight months, while major subdivisions take one and one-half to three years to complete.
+The local reviews government the final plat application to ensure the conditions required in the preliminary approval have been satisfied and issues a final approval decision, which allows the new lots to be recorded as legal lots that can then be sold or leased individually.
+The timeline for this process varies greatly, depending on the size of the project, the completeness of application materials submitted by the developer, and how quickly the preliminary conditions of approval are satisfied.
+One local planning staff member estimated that a short subdivision can take between six and eight months, while long subdivisions take one and one-half to three years to complete.
+This process is displayed in Figure 2-1.